WattTime/pyiso/docs/source/intro.rst

 Specifically, here are the included balancing authorities and their respective data sources:

-Note: Some balancing authorities offer data directly or through the EIA client.
+Note: Some balancing authorities offer data directly and through the EIA client.

 ============================= ======================================== ============
 balancing authority abbrev.    balancing authority name/region          data source